maninak/ts-xor/README.md

 ![Resulting type when using the XOR mapped type](assets/A_XOR_B.png)

+### How it works

-Notice that when using XOR each "variant" of the resulting type contains all keys of one source type plus all keys of the other, with those of the second type defined as _optional_ and at the same time typed as _undefined_.
+Notice in the example above, that when using XOR each "variant" of the resulting type contains all keys of one source type plus all keys of the other.
+At the same time those keys of the second type are defined as _optional_ while additionally they are also typed as _undefined_.

 This trick will not only forbid defining keys of both source types at the same time (since the type of each key is explicitly `undefined`), but also _allow_ us to not need to define all keys all of the time since each set of keys is optional on each variant.